mjzhu-p/PWAS/README.md

 key = 0
 np.random.seed(key)  # rng default for reproducibility
-print("Solve the problem by feeding the simulator/synthetic decision-maker directly into the PWAS solver")

-delta_E = 0.05  # trade-off hyperparameter in acquisition function between exploitation of surrogate and exploration of exploration function acq_stage = 'multi-stage'  # can specify whether to solve the acquisition step in one or multiple stages (as noted in Section 3.4 in [1].
+delta_E = 0.05  # trade-off hyperparameter in acquisition function between exploitation of surrogate and exploration of exploration function acq_stage = 'multi-stage'  # can specify whether to solve the acquisition step in one or multiple stages (as noted in Section 3.4 in the paper [1].
 Default: `multi-stage` feasible_sampling = True  # can specify whether infeasible samples are allowed.
 Default True K_init = 20  # number of initial PWA partitions